ga4gh-discovery/ga4gh-case-discovery/README.md

 ## Security

 This specification is expected to support:
 * Open data sources that does not require authentication
 * Protected data sources that would would expect authentication tokens in message headers
-* The host can decide to support incoming search request
+* The host can decide to support the incoming search request.
+We will define specific standard HTTP responses to clarify when they do not.

 ## API Versioning

 Where `<api-version>` takes the form `vX.Y`, where `X` is a major version and `Y` is a minor version.
 Minor versions are cross-compatible.
+The version will be specified within the `question` to help the host identify the target of the `question`.
+The URL of the host must also specify the version of it.

 For example: